Implement nature-based solutions to achieve climate goals: Panellists

-SINGAPORE - Even amid a global push towards renewable energy, work to stop carbon emissions and deforestation needs to continue, and efforts must be made to implement nature-based climate solutions, an expert panel said on Tuesday (May 25).
+Even amid a global push towards renewable energy, work to stop carbon emissions and deforestation needs to continue, and efforts must be made to implement nature-based climate solutions, an expert panel said yesterday.

 Such solutions, which refer to how nature can be harnessed to help tackle climate change, have the power to help the world meet its climate goals, said Dr Koh Lian Pin, director of the Centre for Nature-based Climate Solutions at the National University of Singapore (NUS).

-"As we focus our efforts on transitioning away from fossil fuels to renewable energy, we must not forget to turn off the tap of carbon emissions, resulting from deforestation," said Dr Koh.
+"As we focus our efforts on transitioning away from fossil fuels to renewable energy, we must not forget to turn off the tap of carbon emissions, resulting from deforestation," said Dr Koh during the dialogue, which was organised by the Singapore Institute of International Affairs.

 "In fact, even if we manage to decarbonise, we still may not be able to meet our climate goals, unless we also figure out the science and the practice of implementing nature-based climate solutions."

-Carbon dioxide, produced by human activities such as the burning of fossil fuels for energy, is the main greenhouse gas driving climate change.
-Decarbonising means to reduce the amount of carbon compounds released, including carbon dioxide, through methods such as using alternative sources of energy.
+Carbon dioxide, which is produced by human activities such as the burning of fossil fuels for energy, is the main greenhouse gas driving climate change.
+Decarbonising means reducing the amount of carbon compounds released, including carbon dioxide, through methods such as using alternative sources of energy.

 A 2017 paper, published in scientific journal Proceedings Of The National Academy Of Sciences, found that natural climate solutions can provide 37 per cent of cost-effective carbon dioxide mitigation needed till 2030 for a greater chance of holding global warming to less than 2 deg C above pre-industrial levels.